slaeryan/slaeryan.github.io/posts/slae-assignment3-blogpost.md

 Looks to be null-free and also the size comes as `39 bytes` as described by Skape.

 ## Staged shellcode loader
-Here's the source of the staged shellcode loader which egg-hunter which in-turn loads the secondary payload(currently configured as a MSF execve /bin/sh payload):
+Here's the source of the staged shellcode loader which executes the egg-hunter shellcode which in-turn loads the secondary shellcode(currently configured as a MSF execve /bin/sh payload):

 ```c
 // Contact: upayansaha@icloud.com